 Content: Content specifications for the DLOSCE are based on subject matter expert judgment, and validity studies involving practice analyses.
 Test constructors are responsible for recommending minor modifications during the interim period between practice analyses.
-The Joint Commission on National Dental Examinations (JCNDE) approves all changes to the content specifications.
+The Joint Commission on National Dental Examinations (JCNDE), with input from its Committee on Examination Development, approves all changes to the content specifications.